OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 Graphical Views
 ~~~~~~~~~~~~~~~

+- General

+  -  Modeling View Mode

+    -  *Tabbed View/SubWindow View* – Sets the view mode for modeling.

+  -  Default View

+    -  *Icon View/DiagramView/Modelica Text View/Documentation View* – If no
+       preferredView annotation is defined then this setting is used to show
+       the respective view when user double clicks on the class in the
+       Libraries Browser.

+  -  *Move connectors together on both icon and diagram layers*

+- Graphics

+  - Icon/Diagram View

     -  Extent

       -  *Left* – Defines the left extent point for the view.

       -  *Bottom* – Defines the bottom extent point for the view.

       -  *Right* – Defines the right extent point for the view.

       -  *Top* – Defines the top extent point for the view.

     -  Grid

       -  *Horizontal* – Defines the horizontal size of the view grid.

       -  *Vertical* – Defines the vertical size of the view grid.

     -  Component

       -  *Scale factor* – Defines the initial scale factor for the component
          dragged on the view.

       -  *Preserve aspect ratio* – If true then the component’s aspect ratio
          is preserved while scaling.

 .. _omedit-options-simulation :